Organizational Behavior

 The PhD degree in organizational behavior is a jointly offered program between the Harvard Kenneth C. Griffin Graduate School of Arts and Sciences and Harvard Business School.

-Each candidate’s program of study will be developed in consultation with the faculty chair of the program and the Doctoral Programs Office at HBS.
+Each candidate’s program of study will be developed in consultation with the faculty chair of the program and individual advisors.
 The normal program is outlined below.

 The First Two Years